 Mindfulness is increasingly recognized as an effective way to combat stress and promote wellness.

-A growing body of research shows that mindfulness promotes improved attention, emotional regulation, reduced stress and anxiety, and greater compassion.
+A growing body of research shows that mindfulness promotes improved attention, emotion regulation, stress and anxiety reduction, and greater compassion in adults and children.

-BTI’s courses reflect her experience, her training as a Certified Mindfulness Instructor by Mindful Schools of Oakland, CA, and also the latest brain research by Dr. Dan Siegel and others.
+BTI’s courses reflect her experience, her training as a Certified Mindfulness Instructor by Mindful Schools of Emeryville, CA, and also the latest brain research by Dr. Dan Siegel and others.

 ,The discourse that takes place with my students and even within my family has changed.
 I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and we then work on compromises.
 The Mindful Discipline Course, Teaching with the Brain in Mind, allows us to build bonds and connections with others through compromises and working together.

 - Educator, Hartford, CT, participant in BTI's course, "Teaching with the Brain in Mind"